SyncfusionExamples/flutter-maps-marker-animation/README.md

-# How to add and animate a marker using Flutter maps
+# How to add and animate a marker using Flutter Maps

 This repository contains a sample to add and animate a marker using [Syncfusion Flutter Maps](https://help.syncfusion.com/flutter/maps/getting-started) widget.